- He worked as a top aide to former Prime Minister Morarji Desai.

 - BJP has moved to consolidate its support among lower castes.

-Mr Kovind, who is a Dalit, is a farmer's son and his humble origins and simple lifestyle is being stressed by BJP leaders.
+Mr Kovind, who is a Dalit, is a farmer's son and his humble origins and simple lifestyle was stressed by BJP leaders.

 He was named Governor of Bihar by the centre three years ago.
 He is a former leader of the BJP's unit that represents Dalit and served two terms as a member of the Rajya Sabha.
 He is a trained lawyer who has appeared at the High Court and Supreme Court.